Q. Can you explain how construction loans work? Why is it so difficult to find construction loan information on the Web?

 Depending on your view on interest rate trends, you may be able to purchase a rate-lock agreement that allows the loan rate to be fixed prior to the closing of the construction/renovation to permanent loan and eliminates the risk associated with rising rates during the 1-2 years of construction.

-A construction loan, unlike a mortgage, isn’t meant to be around for a long time. so many lenders charge a higher rate during construction/renovation so make sure you ask all the right questions when talking to lenders to be sure the lender offers all the advantages that Capital First offers.
+A construction loan, unlike a mortgage, isn’t meant to be around for a long time. so many lenders charge a higher rate during construction/renovation so make sure you ask all the right questions when talking to lenders to be sure the lender offers all the advantages that we offer.